 Artificial insemination

-- Benefits simple, non-invasive and less costly procedure.
+Advantages: simple, non-invasive and less expensive procedure.

-- Disadvantages Relatively low success rate compared with other techniques.
+Disadvantages: relatively low success rate compared with other techniques.

-IVF (In vitro fertilization)
+IVF (in vitro fertilisation)

-- Disadvantages A complex, costly and sometimes emotionally taxing procedure.
+Disadvantages: complex, costly and sometimes emotionally distressing.

 Frozen embryo transfer

-- Disadvantages risk of embryo survival after thawing.
+Disadvantages: risk of embryo survival after thawing.

 Initial consultations and preliminary examinations